GaloisInc/ivorylang-org/README.md

 site - anything from incorrect, confusing, or missing documentation to dead links and spelling mistakes is a tremendous help.

-Thank you! - Pat and the SMACCMPilot team.
+Thank you! - Pat and the Ivory Language team.

 ## Contents

-Each page of smaccmpilot.org is rendered from a [Markdown][] document.
+Each page of ivorylang.org is rendered from a [Markdown][] document.
 Page sources are found under the `/pages/` directory.

-The rendering template for standard pages is found in `/templates/standard.html`, and the `/index.html` landing page is rendered from `/templates/frontpage.html`.
+The rendering template for all pages is found at `/templates/standard.html`.

 ## Building

-smaccmpilot.org is a static web site generated using the excellent [`hakyll`][] package.
+ivorylang.org is a static web site generated using the excellent [`hakyll`][] package.
 The included `Makefile` will do a complete build of the site in a cabal sandbox.
 You will need ghc 7.4 or higher, and cabal 1.18 or higher.